China, US reach agreement on beef, poultry and natural gas

 Ross downplayed the impact, pointing to the decline in natural gas prices.
 "If you look at it on a historical basis, there's plenty of room to go back up," he said.
 "It's not as though this is going to wreck anybody's pocketbook."

-The agreement would also ease import restrictions on agricultural goods, including ending China's ban on beef imports that was imposed in 2003 after a case of mad-cow disease.
-The Bush and Obama administrations have sought for years to get it removed.
+The agreement would also ease import restrictions on agricultural goods, including ending China's restrictions on beef imports.
+China imposed a ban on American beef in 2003 after a case of mad-cow disease, a ban that has remained in place despite extensive efforts by the Bush and Obama administrations to get it removed.

 In exchange, the U.S. would allow the sale of cooked Chinese poultry — a move Ross said could be done safely.
 "We do not intend to endanger anybody's health or safety in the U.S.," he said.